priyavrat-misra/personal-website/content/blog/generating-mazes.md

 while (window is open) {
-    check if there are any events & act accordingly clear the window of off any previous artifacts draw in the window buffer
+    check if there are any events & act accordingly clear the window of off any previous artifacts draw to the window buffer
-    display whatever that is drawn
+    display whatever that was drawn
 }
 ```
 > An _event_ can be thought of as an input by the user.
 Here are some examples: